sertansenturk/cookiecutter-ds-docker/docs/cookiecutter.rst

 *****************************************

 .. attention::
-   You should clone the repo, if you would like to use *cookiecutter-ds-docker* locally or modify the template:
+   You should clone the repo if you would like to use *cookiecutter-ds-docker* locally or modify the template:

    .. code:: bash